Saturday, May 17, 2025

 • Not eating foods fortified with Vitamin D (Watson, 2024).

-Although the signs and symptoms may be more obvious in kids, there are also signs and symptoms in adults as well.
-In kids, signs and symptoms include:
+Although he signs and symptoms may be more obvious in kids, there are also signs and symptoms in adults In kids, signs and symptoms include:

 • Weak, sore, painful muscles